 Emax porcelain thickness can be as low as 0.3 mm similar to a contact lens thickness, but the material is extremely strong.
 An expert master ceramist can get the thickness to 0.3 mm.

-One of the advantages for no prep Emax veneers is that it requires no tooth reduction, and no anesthesia but unfortunately not everyone is a candidate!
+One of the advantages of no-prep Emax veneers is that it requires no tooth reduction, and no anesthesia but unfortunately not everyone is a candidate!

-The bite or occlusion of the individual, the existing color of your teeth, is 2 major factor, that can determine if you are a great candidate to receive Emax veneers or Emax Lumineers (no prep veneers).
+The bite or occlusion of the individual, the existing color of your teeth, is 2 major factors, that can determine if you are a great candidate to receive Emax veneers or Emax Lumineers (no-prep veneers).

 Emax is NOT indicated for patients with dark teeth wanting white opaque pearly teeth.
 Due to the translucency of the Emax porcelain, it cannot hide dark shades well.